Child Custody Lawyer in Huntsville

 When parents divorce, one of the biggest questions they must address is how to maintain each person’s ongoing relationship with the children.
 Where will the children live?
 How often will each parent see them?
 How involved will each parent be in both the day-to-day tasks of raising the child and in making major decisions, such as choosing schools, daycare, and doctors for the child?

 Tackling these questions is a big task, and your child’s well-being depends on it.
-At Leigh Daniel Family Law, our compassionate Huntsville child custody lawyers have the experience and skills needed to:
+At Leigh Daniel Family Law, our compassionate Huntsville divorce attorneys have the experience and skills needed to:

 - Negotiate an acceptable child custody agreement informally or through mediation.